iGitScor/critical-webpack-plugin/README.md

 #### Fetch content

-This plugin allows to fetch remotely the content of a web page
+This plugin allows to fetch remotely the content of a web page.

+Example:
 ```javascript
 const options = {
   src: 'http://iscor.me',